-This holds more generally for counting of plane partitions that fit into rectangle of dimensions $a_1 \times a_2$.
-An example of state of this form is form is given in figure \ref{h23null}.
+This holds more generally for counting of the plane partitions that fit into a rectangle of dimensions $a_1 \times a_2$.
+An example of a state of this form is given in figure \ref{h23null}.

-The vacuum character of Lee-Yang model is on the other hand given by (\ref{wncharacter}).
+The vacuum character of the Lee-Yang model is on the other hand given by (\ref{wncharacter}).
 We can consider it as $N=2$ minimal model or $N=3$ minimal model and the result is the same.
-There are also more compact formulas for this character given in \cite{Fukuda:2015ura},
+There are also more compact formulas for this character like the one given in \cite{Fukuda:2015ura},

-Comparing this to (\ref{counting23}) we see that there are \emph{more} states in the irreducible representation corresponding to the Lee-Yang singularity than the number of plane partitions limited by two planes independently.
-This means that imposing the two conditions at the same time leads to a weaker constraint than is the naive superposition of both of them.
-At the level of the states, there is a state at level $5$ of Lee-Yang that breaks the naive restrictions.
-Using the explicit action of the box creation operators (\ref{eansatz}) together with (\ref{esol}) that we use to see if the state is null or not, we find in fact two extra non-zero states at level $5$,
+Comparing this to (\ref{counting23}) we see that there are \emph{more} states in the irreducible vacuum representation corresponding to the Lee-Yang model than the number of plane partitions limited by the two planes independently.
+This means that imposing the two algebraic conditions at the same time leads to a weaker constraint than imposing both geometric constraints independently.
+At the level of the states, there is a state at level $5$ of Lee-Yang that does not satisfy naive geometric restrictions.
+Using the explicit action of the box creation operators (\ref{eansatz}) together with (\ref{esol}) that we use to see if a given state is null or not, we find in fact two extra non-zero states at level $5$,

-that violate the naive $3 \times 2$ restriction.
-Using the Shapovalov form, one finds that in irreducible representation these two states are proportional,
+that violate the naive geometric constraint of fitting into the $3 \times 2$ rectangle.
+Using the Shapovalov form, one finds that in irreducible representation these two states are in fact proportional,

 This only makes sense if in particular all the $\psi(u)$ charges of these two states are the same.
-That this is true is guaranteed by the important fact that the plane partition space is now periodic,
+That this is true is guaranteed by the important fact that the plane partition space now became periodic,

 From the point of view of $\mathcal{Y}$ the boxes at coordinates $(4,1,1)$ and $(1,3,1)$ are indistinguishable and should be considered as the same.
 We see that we are allowed to leave the rectangle